Florida Mortgage Refinance To Pay Off Judgments

 • Subcontractors: Those hired by the general contractor.

-• Material Suppliers: Suppliers to 2nd-tier or higher (supplier-to-supplier does not have rights).
+• Material Suppliers: Suppliers to 2nd-tier or higher suppliers are not granted rights.

 • Laborers: Individuals providing labor, even if not in a direct contract.